ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-introduction.md

 ---
-title: "Introduction | Equity Markets for Dummies"
+title: "Equity Markets for Dummies"
 date: 2025-10-01
 description: A comprehensive exploration of Indian equity markets
 categories: ["Experimenting With Personal Finance"]